cesarnml/nextjs-dashboard/README.md

 - `<Link/>` component enables **client-side navigation**.
 Linked content is lazy loaded and prefetched in the background upon entering viewport.
 - `usePathname` to gain access to the _pathname_ (route path following the top-level domain)

+### Chapter 06 - Setting Up Your Database

+- `@vercel/postgres` package to setup project with vercel postgres service